Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

-Note that for any given sample and estimate, there would be a particular difference between the estimate obtained from the short regression and the long regression, $\widehat{\text{bias}}_{\text{(YD.X)}}$, representing the difference between what we get in reality and what we would have gotten if $\mathbf{Z}$ was available.
+The difference between $\beta_{Y\sim D | X}$ and $\beta_{Y\sim D| Z, X}$ is the bias due to the omission of $\mathbf{Z}$.
+As in \cite{CinelliHazlett2020}, we are interested in sample regressions that are actually run and how the coefficient estimate obtained differs from the coefficient estimate that would have been obtained in the same sample had it been possible to include $\mathbf{Z}$.
+We label the bias due to the omission of $\mathbf{Z}$ in the sample regression as

-To incorporate placebo related information, suppose (momentarily) the investigator argues that the relationship between the treatment and a placebo outcome (the $D\to N$ relationship) suffers from a similar level of unobserved confounding as does the relationship between treatment and real outcome (the $D\to Y$ relationship).
-Now consider the ``long'' regression of $N$ on $D$, $\mathbf{X}$ and $\mathbf{Z}$ (Equation~\ref{e_long_reg_outcome_n}), and the short regression of $N$ on just $\mathbf{X}$ and $D$ (Equation~\ref{e_short_reg_outcome_n}).
-Note that we can consider $\mathbf{Z}$ to be a rich enough set of variables to de-confound both the $D\to Y$ and the $D\to N$ relationships.
+Our aim is to show how the observed relationship between the treatment and placebo outcome, together with postulated assumptions, lead to estimates of this bias that can then be removed from the initial estimate.
+For example, if an investigator argues that the relationship between the treatment and the placebo outcome (the observed $D\to N$ relationship) suffers from a ``similar'' level of unobserved confounding as does the relationship between treatment and real outcome (the observed $D\to Y$ relationship), how could we make use of this information?